deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_26_1.png)

-> 🔼 Figure 10 shows diverse generated motions driven by the same example motion, demonstrating both similar movement content and diverse root trajectories.
+> 🔼 Figure 10 shows diverse generated motions from the same example motion prompt, highlighting both similar movement content and diverse root trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Diverse generated motions driven by the same example.
-Prompt: 'a person steps sideways to the left and then sideways to the right.'. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
+Prompt: “a person steps sideways to the left and then sideways to the right.”. (a) The diverse generated motions driven by the same example motion share similar movement content. (b) The root trajectories of diverse motions are with similar global trajectories, but not the same.
 > </details>

 ![](figures/figures_27_0.png)

-> 🔼 The figure compares the results of motion generation with and without temporal grounding, showing how grounding corrects hallucination in the number of jumps.
+> 🔼 The figure shows a comparison of motion generation results with and without temporal grounding, illustrating the impact of grounding on correcting hallucination in action counting.
 > <details>
 > <summary>read the caption</summary>
 > Figure 13: Comparison between w/ vs. w/o grounded motion generation settings.
 The root height and motion visualization of the textual prompt “a person jumps four times”.